 The Better Business Bureau handles correspondence between businesses and customers who file a complaint.
 The owner can submit a proposal to resolve the dispute, leaving it up to the customer to decide if the proposal solves the problem or not.

-What if you feel as though the complaint is unfair or if the customer is not satisfied with your attempts to resolve the issue?
-You may wish to take the next step, which is Better Business Bureau arbitration.
+If you feel as though the complaint is unfair or if the customer is not satisfied with your attempts to resolve the issue, you may pursue Better Business Bureau arbitration.

 Arbitration and Mediation With the BBB

 The process to remove negative reviews from the Better Business Bureau is similar to the process needed to resolve a dispute.
-It is important to point out that the BBB itself will not remove a customer complaint.
-Businesses can only request that the BBB not publish how they respond to the customer.
+It is important to understand that BBB customer reviews and BBB complaints are separate systems.
+Unlike complaints, customer reviews do not affect a business’s BBB rating.

 Start by asking the customer to retract or remove the negative review.
 If they agree, they must use the same email address they used to post the review in the first place.
 Again, work with the customer to resolve any dispute and to restore a trustworthy relationship.
 If done correctly, having negative BBB reviews removed from your profile will help you protect your reputation and brand identity.

 How your business responds is critical.
-In every piece of communication between your business and its consumers, you must take ownership of any problems, issues or business fails that led to bad reviews.
+In every piece of communication between your business and its consumers, you must take ownership of any problems, issues, or business failures that led to bad reviews.

 Offering to correct the problem can help consumers regain the trust they had in your company.
 This alone may encourage them to honor your review removal request.